Safe Streets and Roads for All (SS4A) Grant Program

 The fiscal year (FY) 2024 Notice of Funding Opportunity (NOFO) for the Safe Streets and Roads for All program closed on August 29, 2024.

-The FY25 NOFO is expected to be released in early 2025, and by statute must be released on or before March 30, 2025.
+The FY25 NOFO is expected to be released before the end of March 2025.

 Applicant Guidance